-Their main drawback of this technique is the inability of these devices to change the number of PCR cycles.
+The main drawback of this technique is the inability of these devices to change the number of PCR cycles.
 Electrochemical detection associated with continuous flow PCR has been also used to detect DNA amplification instead of using electrophoresis or optical detection (40).

-The second type consists of oscillating the PCR mix between the different temperature zones: oscillating flow PCR.
+The second type consists in oscillating the PCR mix between the different temperature zones: oscillating flow PCR.
 Thus, any number of PCR cycles can be set for the amplification solving the drawback of the continuous-flow PCR systems.

 This technique was first carried out in a capillary (44) but was then adapted in microfluidic chip using Quake valve to circularly circulate the PCR mix between the different temperature zones and even realize an integrated quantification of the DNA amplication (44).
 With this technique, very fast DNA amplification can be also obtained: 30 PCR cycles in 6 minutes (45).